web-platform-tests/rfcs/rfcs/interop_2023.md

 ## Summary

 Interop 2023 is an effort to improve interoperability in areas believed to be important to web developers and users.
-This is the next iteration of [Interop 2022](https://github.com/web-platform-tests/interop-2022), an effort which is still ongoing at the time of this RFC.
+This is the next iteration of [Interop 2022](./interop_2022.md), an effort which is still ongoing at the time of this RFC.

 The focus areas will be selected by a proposals period followed by a proposals review and selection process.
-The [Interop 2023 team](https://github.com/orgs/web-platform-tests/teams/interop-2023) will manage this process and make decisions based on consensus, see [governance](#governance).
+The [Interop team](https://github.com/orgs/web-platform-tests/teams/interop-2022) will manage this process and make decisions based on consensus, see [governance](#governance).

 There will be a dashboard at https://wpt.fyi/interop-2023.

 ## Details

+The Interop 2022 [repo](https://github.com/web-platform-tests/interop-2022) and [team](https://github.com/orgs/web-platform-tests/teams/interop-2022) will be renamed to omit the year and used for this effort as well.

 ### Timeline